ElFalch/lund-farm/README.md

 ## Automated Testing

+### Lighthouse Testing

 - Automated testing for performance, accessibility and best practises was conducted using the [Lighthouse tool](https://developer.chrome.com/docs/lighthouse) within Chrome DevTools.

+#### Lighthouse Report Summaries

+The total score for performance for each of the pages ranged from 73% to 99 %.
+The total score for accessibility and best practices was 100% for each of the pages.

 | Page          | Lighthouse Report Summary                                                                                                                             |
 | ------------- |:-----------------------------------------------------------------------------------------------------------------------------------------------------:|